thecmdrunner/100x/9.3-LLD/README.md

-# Low-Level Design for the Frontend of Microblogging Platform Twitter Clone (100x)
+# Low-Level Design for the Frontend of 100x Microblogging Platform

 ## A. Requirements